bgoonz/docs-collection/github/organizations/managing-saml-single-sign-on-for-your-organization/managing-team-synchronization-for-your-organization.md

 ---
 title: Managing team synchronization for your organization
-intro: 'You can enable and disable team synchronization between your identity provider (IdP) and your organization on {% data variables.product.product_name %}.'
+intro: "You can enable and disable team synchronization between your identity provider (IdP) and your organization on {% data variables.product.product_name %}."
-product: '{% data reusables.gated-features.team-synchronization %}'
+product: "{% data reusables.gated-features.team-synchronization %}"
 redirect_from:
   - /articles/synchronizing-teams-between-your-identity-provider-and-github
   - /github/setting-up-and-managing-organizations-and-teams/synchronizing-teams-between-your-identity-provider-and-github